EventCalc – FAQs

 You enter a date and, optionally, a time that you want to count down to and we’ll display how long you have until that date (and time) arrives.
 Or, enter a date in the past and we’ll show you how long it has been since then.

 You get a page with a link that will always display your countdown (count up?) so you can bookmark the page to make it easy to go back to or send it to your friends.
-You can give it a title so you know what’s what.
+You can optionally give it a title so you know what you are looking at.

 So it will count down to a date in the future or up from a date in the past?